io-project-cyber/Can-D/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
-If you decide to use a virtual environment, remember to activate it before using enhanced full name mode.
+If you decide to use a virtual environment, remember to activate it before using Can-D again.
 ```bash
 source venv/bin/activate
 ```